dakalamin/braille_display/README.md

 ## Usage

-Send messages, that you want to be translated and shown, to the Serial Monitor.
+Send messages, that you want to translate and show, to the Serial Monitor.

-Press the button to display the next number of characters.
+Press the button to display the next set of Braille patterns.

 ## Features